Pell Frischmann’s Catchment and Surface Water Management Team provides expertise in flood risk management and flood resilience ranging from:

-- Flood relief - Schemes can be delivered from design to construction
+- Flood Relief – Schemes delivered from concept through planning permission and design to construction;

-- Flood modelling - 3D modelling across large or small areas can be vital to finding the right interventions
+- Flood Modelling – Hydrological and hydraulic modelling across large or small areas can be vital to finding the right interventions;

-- Critical Infrastructure Protection – From assessing risk to identifying the means by which it might be reduced and overseeing delivery of new infrastructure
+- Critical Infrastructure Protection – From assessing risks, to identifying the means by which it might be reduced, then overseeing delivery of new infrastructure;

-- Natural waterway enhancement - Supporting rivers and the land to do what it should by removing man-made hindrances where possible
+- Natural Waterway Enhancement – Supporting rivers and the land by removing man-made hindrances where possible.

 River Hull Integrated Catchment Study